How to Lower Mortgage Payment Without Refinancing

 - Your mortgage loan has a principal balance (the amount you owe).
 You also pay interest on this mortgage balance every month.

-- If you make a large lump sum payment towards the principal, you’ll owe less—and you’ll be paying interest on a lower amount.
+- If you make a large lump sum payment towards the principal, you’ll owe less—and you’ll be making an interest payment on a lower amount.
 Your bank will automatically “recast” the mortgage loan to reflect a lower monthly payment over the same loan term.
 This can be a great option if you come into an inheritance or can liquidate assets.

-Of course, these options only work if you already have extra cash on hand.
+Of course, these options only work if you already have cash on hand for an extra payment.
 If you don’t, then a mortgage recast probably isn’t an option for you.
 If you’re still wondering how to lower your mortgage payment without refinancing or needing cash on hand, read on.

 #2 Loan Modification